minfrin/sequence/README.md

   In this basic example, we execute all commands in /etc/rc3.d, passing the parameter 'start' to each command.
 	~$ sequence /etc/rc3.d -- start

+  Here, we execute all commands in /etc/cron.d, passing stderr to syslog with the level 'cron' and priority 'info'.
+        ~$ sequence -s cron.info /etc/cron.d

 ## author
   Graham Leggett <minfrin@sharp.fm>